 Although we all wish otherwise, it is less common for pets to pass away naturally in their sleep.
 Instead, as owners, we are tasked with making this life-ending decision on their behalf.
 At Claygate Vets, we believe that choosing to have your pet ‘put to sleep’, or euthanised, is the kindest thing you can do for them if they are suffering.

 It may have become obvious that your pet’s life is drawing to a close, or perhaps they are suffering due to an injury or illness, which has impacted their quality of life.
 Knowing when is the right time can be difficult as an owner and may be one of the hardest decisions you ever have to make.
 Our Veterinary and Reception teams have all undergone training in pet bereavement and being pet owners themselves, understand how special pets are to their human companions.

 The final decision will be yours, however we have the experience and knowledge to offer you advice, explain your pet’s condition and what they will be going through, and answer your questions – these might include:

 - How will I know when the right time is?

 - Should I stay with my pet?

 - Should I let other pets or my children be there?

 If you have any concerns about your ageing companion or a sudden change in your pet’s health, call us for advice on 01372 460107.

-Finding ways to commemorate the wonderful times you shared with your pet can help with the grieving process.
+We use a trusted pet cremation service who will treat your pet with the dignity and care they deserve.
 If you decide that you wish to have your pet’s ashes returned to keep or scatter, you can choose from a lovely range of caskets, urns, and other tributes.
-Ask our team for more information.

 Further pet bereavement support